keiss01/Udacity/README.md

-### Customers Segmentation  and Responsiveness to Campaign Prediction for Arvato/Bertelsmann
+### Customers Segmentation and Prediction of Responsiveness to Campaign for Arvato/Bertelsmann

 #### motivation: